chrisj951/PyUI/README.md

-Open Source replacement for MainUI on Miyoo and Trim Devices and potentially others in the future
+New frontend for the Miyoo Flip w/ other devices to come in the future

 ### Features
 - Greatly improved themeing support